dinvlad/HyperVision/README.md

     ![Image of chessboard](images/chessboard.png)

     If all goes well, the results will be stored in `params.json` file.

-    See, that was easy so far!
+Easy so far!

 6. Place the camera to its more permanent position - could be as close as several inches from the monitor (if you like to live on the edge with a fisheye 😛).
 Then, run: